Stephen-ODriscoll/PlutoUtils/docs/stopwatch.md

 #### clock
 The type of the clock.
 This will be an alias of **std::chrono::high_resolution_clock**.

-#### reset()
-Resets the stopwatch and leaves it in a stopped state.

-#### restart()
-Restarts the stopwatch.
-Clears the current time and starts timing again.

-#### start()
-Start the stopwatch.
-- If the stopwatch isn't running and the time is clear, the stopwatch will start timing now.
-- If the stopwatch was running previously but was stopped, the stopwatch will continue timing.
-- If the stopwatch is already running, this call does nothing.

-#### stop()
-Stop the stopwatch.
-This does not clear the time and if the stopwatch is started again, it will continue timing from where it left off.

-#### stop_and_time()
-Stops the stopwatch and returns the current time duration.

 #### time()
 Returns the current time duration.
 Does not stop the stopwatch.

-#### is_running()
-Returns a **bool** representing whether the stopwatch is running.

 #### count()
 Requires a template argument of **std::chrono::x** where **x** is hours, minutes, seconds, milliseconds, microseconds or nanoseconds and returns the duration in this format.